*This post may contain affiliate links for which I earn commissions.*

 When talking about fruit growing most people would relate to fruit grown on trees such as apples, pears, peaches, apricots, figs and citrus.
-However there are plenty of fruit varieties which grow on vines, bushes and even on the ground.
+However, there are plenty of fruit varieties that grow on vines, bushes and even on the ground.
 Here are 3 varieties that are the easiest fruit to grow.

-1. Berries – Berry fruit include blueberries, raspberries, blackberries and of course the ever popular strawberry.
+Berry fruit includes blueberries, raspberries, blackberries and of course the ever popular strawberry.

 Blackberries are grown the same as raspberries.

 Every garden needs a prolific passionfruit vine.
 It’s both extremely attractive with its dark green leaves and showy flowers and produces beautiful large round fruit which we know so well for their use as a garnish on cheesecakes and pavlovas.

 A healthy passionfruit vine also makes a very effective screen and needs to be grown on a strong trellis as the plants have very strong tendrils that like to have something to cling to.
 You can train the plant as it is growing to produce really good coverage of a fence or other structure that you’d like to hide.

 Passionfruit vines do really well if you give them a bit of a prune in early Spring.
 Take off about 30cm of growth.
 The vines do prefer well-drained soil and really appreciate a fertilizer high in iron such as chicken manure.
 Mulching around the root system will help to keep the moisture in and the roots cool.
 Keep well watered especially in the growing season.